It may feel like 2021 has passed in a flash, but the Christmas countdown is officially on.

 Surely no living room is complete without a cosy blanket?
 If your recipient is without, then Christmas offers the perfect time to give them the comfort they deserve.
 The Tartan Blanket Co. is a great destination for just that – selling a whole number of different coloured and patterned throws, including block colour, check and herringbone.
 But we were taken by this gingham number.
 It’s a decent size (75cm x 200cm) and super soft, so is perfect for a cold winter’s evening spent on the sofa.
 It also looks gorgeous when thrown over a settee or bed, making it the ideal gift for the house proud.

 It’s made from lambswool from Mongolia, where the blanket is also woven.
-What’s more, in a bid to make a difference, it’s part of both 1% for the Planet and 1% for the People, which are organisations that work to tackle environmental and humanitarian issues.
+What’s more, in a bid to make a difference, it’s part of both 1 per cent for the Planet and 1 per cent for the People, which are organisations that work to tackle environmental and humanitarian issues.
 Last year, The Tartan Blanket Co. donated £60,000 to a number of charities including Choose Love, The Trussell Trust and TreeApp, proving that it is committed to giving back.

 War Child Bella Freud peace and love tee